Danieltadele777/Projects-portfolio.github.io/README.md

 ### Get in touch
 ------------

-Feel free to contact me if you have any questions about my projects or for data analysis/science opportunities and/or to collaborate on any data related projects.
+Feel free to contact me if you have any questions about my projects or for data analysis/science opportunities and/or to collaborate on any data-related projects.

 *   [dt0911720558@gmail.com](#)
 *   [LinkedIn](https://www.linkedin.com/in/daniel-tadele-gebresenbet-dtadele/)